Jim-Duke/bumbyextras/docs/_research/immortal_invisible_god_only_wise.md

 were never used except in the original publication.
 W.C.
 Smith revised it in several later publications.
 The one in "Worship Songs" is the best example.
 Sometimes attribution is given to Horder, the editor of the hymnal, but evidence suggests that Smith did the revision.
 The version published in the influential "English Hymns" of 1906 appears to have been modified by the editors of that hymnal.
-That version is the one most commonly used in the original.
+That version is the one most commonly used.

 ### TUNE